RenevanWesten/SR-Caribbean/README.md

 # SR-Caribbean

-# Ocean Model Resolution Dependence of Caribbean Sea-Level Projections
-# René M. van Westen, Henk A. Dijkstra and the SCENES Team
-# Scientific Reports (2020)
+Ocean Model Resolution Dependence of Caribbean Sea-Level Projections René M. van Westen, Henk A. Dijkstra and the SCENES Team Scientific Reports (2020)

-These directories contain some Python (2.7.9) script for plotting figures and some of the processed model output.
+These directories contain some Python (2.7.9) scripts for plotting/analysing the processed model output.

 Python scripts can be found in the directory 'Program'.
 Processed model output can be found in the directory 'Data'.
-The model output is stored as NETCDF files.
+The model output are stored as NETCDF files.

+Full model output and details are available upon reasonable request from the authors.